ECB delays capital boost for Italian banks from central bank stakes

 The ECB's opinion also prevents them from changing the way the stakes are classified, the source said.

-Intesa Sanpaolo (ISP.MI) is the main shareholder in the Bank of Italy, with a 42 percent stake, followed by UniCredit (CRDI.MI), with a 22 percent stake.
+Intesa Sanpaolo is the main shareholder in the Bank of Italy, with a 42 percent stake, followed by UniCredit , with a 22 percent stake.

-Troubled lenders Banca Monte dei Paschi di Siena (BMPS.MI) and Banca Carige (CRGI.MI) hold 2.5 percent and 4 percent of the central bank, respectively.
+Troubled lenders Banca Monte dei Paschi di Siena and Banca Carige hold 2.5 percent and 4 percent of the central bank, respectively.